shoaibkh4n/astro-website-starter/README.md

 This template is designed to be easily customizable.
 You can add styles, assets, and components to fit your needs:

-- Styles: Customize or add new stylesheets in the `src/assets/css` directory.
+- **Styles**: Customize or add new stylesheets in the `src/assets/css` directory.
-- Assets: Place images, icons, and other assets in `src/assets/images` directory.
+- **Assets**: Place images, icons, and other assets in `src/assets/images` directory.
-- Components: Reuse or create new components within the `src/components` directory.
+- **Components**: Reuse or create new components within the `src/components` directory.
-- Content: It is using Astro content api so play with `src/content/` and make sure to add the schema for each in `src/content/config.ts`.
+- **Content**: It is using Astro content api so play with `src/content/` and make sure to add the schema for each in `src/content/config.ts`.
-- Layout: Contains the base layout for the project, you can add more or customize accordingly.
+- **Layout**: Contains the base layout for the project, you can add more or customize accordingly.
-- Pages: This directory has configured nesting routes that you can see by visiting `/nesting` after running this project , 404 page, index page, you can customize each accordingly and add more pages according to your project need.
+- **Pages**: This directory has configured nesting routes that you can see by visiting `/nesting` after running this project , 404 page, index page, you can customize each accordingly and add more pages according to your project need.
-- Lib: It contains all the utility functions and files.
+- **Lib**: It contains all the utility functions and files.

 ### Deployment